-Today I will be reviewing a product from Varidesk that was designed to fill a void that their standing models could not fill.
+I this review, I will be looking at a product from Varidesk that was designed to fill a void that their other standing models could not fill.
 While the Pro and Pro Plus models are really popular products, they cannot be used on desks smaller than 24”D, if against a wall.
 This poses a problem for people at corner desks or in cubicles.
 This made Varidesk come out with products designed specifically for cubes and corner desks.
 The Cube Plus® 40 is one of those products.
-I have had one for a few weeks now and have gotten a good feel for the product.
 This review will go over all aspects of the Cube Plus® 40, from the features that I like about the product to the concerns that I may have.
 I ultimately want to provide you with enough information to easily decide if the Cube Plus® 40 is a good fit for you.

 Need help?
 Get our Free Standing Desk Converter Buying Guide!